 Where possible, we work with family members to reunite families or keep them connected.
 This can mean arranging mediation or providing respite.
 Sometimes it’s just not possible, or at least not for a while, and that’s where the refuge can come in.

 The Girls Refuge has a criteria for admitting girls to the service which are governed by our funding agreement with NSW Department of Family and Community Services.
-Referrals to YPR come from FACS, from the person, and from family members.
+Referrals to the refuge are made by FACS, from the young person or their family members and also other agencies such as youth centres and the police.

-Girls aged 13-15 will be admitted with the consent of a parent or guardian.
+Girls aged 13-15 will be taken in with the consent of a parent or guardian.

 You need to know that your daughter (or, if you’re a guardian, the teenager in your care) is staying in a safe place.